The $10 Clear Makeup Bags Travelers & Flight Attendants Swear By

 "I'm a flight attendant and this helps me out every time that I work.
 It keeps me organized, plus I save time because these bags are clear and I don't have to take everything out."

 These were great for my last trips, one was within the continental US and the other international to Thailand.
 No issues with TSA you can really fit a lot into these clear bags.
 So much better than a quart bag.
-Ladies, I def recommend!
-I didn’t think I would be able to fit all my makeup, travel shampoo and other travel bottle liquids but I had no problem.

 Perfect travel bags!
-I used one for make up, toiletries, and general stuff when I travel.
 Quality and sturdy material.
 The zippers are great.
 I like that they have a shape for easy packing and not over stuffing.
 Makes you think about what you really need for your trip.
 No issues at all with TSA.
-Definitely buy again even for use when not traveling.

-I’ve just returned from a trip to Ireland, and this bag passed through security checks with no problem three times (twice for American TSA, once with Irish security at the Dublin airport).
 The agents saw my liquids in this bag in the tray and didn’t even give it a second look.
 The bag is sturdy and held up well through weeks of packing and repacking as I prepared for the trip, and throughout the trip itself — the zipper has been used dozens of times now and still works great.
-The bag was very convenient during my trip, since it stands up well and held my things where I could clearly see them.
-The attached ribbon handle made it easy to pull out of my backpack.
-I’m sure I will continue to use it (and the other two that came with it) regularly, even when it isn’t for airline security, just because it’s a great little bag for organization.
-Very pleased with this product!